With an estimated 4.3 million leasehold properties in the UK, buying this type of home is certainly not unusual.

 However, as long as you’ve owned the property for at least 2 years, you can add 90 years to your lease for a fair market price.

 Note that you should be cautious about buying a property with around 80 years left on the lease as the extension costs can be extortionate.
+The property may also be deemed as unmortgageable by many lenders.

 Also there are some legal loopholes that some freeholders abuse which your conveyancer should flag before you buy.